markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 > **Deep Dive:** Learn more about the [`window.prompt()` function on MDN.](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt)

-Enter your robot's name into the input field displayed in this prompt dialog and click the "Ok" button (the name of this button may vary depending on the browser in use).
+Enter your robot's name into the input field displayed in this prompt dialog window and click the "Ok" button (the name of this button may vary depending on the browser in use).
 The user has now provided the JavaScript program with that information and the program can use it throughout the code.

-> **Important:** The `window` is a collection of functions and many other properties that is build natively into the browser.
+> **Deep Dive:** The `window` is a collection of functions and many other properties that is build natively into the browser.
 Whenever we open up our program in the browser, our JavaScript file's code is executed in the context of the `window`, so the tools and information (called "properties") it provides are always accessible by our code.
 >
-> When there is a collection of functionality and information that is accessed through one name (e.g. `window.alert()` or `window.prompt()`), that is what's known as an **object**, which we'll be learning more about later when we need to make our own.
+> When there is a collection of functionality and data that is accessed through one name (e.g. `window`), that is what's known as an **object**, which we'll be learning more about later when we need to make our own.
+The way we access what an object stores is to name the object itself, then use a period followed by the property name or function name we are looking for.
+When we use a period between the object name and property, it is called using "dot notation".
+So when we use `window.prompt();`, we are instructing the browser to go find the `window` object and once it finds it, go and find the `prompt()` function that belongs to the `window` object and execute it.
+Even though `prompt()` is considered a function, when the function belongs to an object, it is what's known as a "method".
 >
 > While our JavaScript code can access these properties of the `window` object, it is not actually part of the JavaScript language.
 We can use it because browsers have built this functionality into their software and put it behind the name `window`.
 This is what's known as a Web API (Application Programming Interface), which we'll learn a little more about throughout this project and a lot more in the coming weeks.
 >